Frequently Asked Questions

 How can I get a job as a Writing Center consultant?

 Enroll in English 319: Writing Center Workshop.
-In this class, students study theories about how people learn to write, strategies for helping people become more effective writers, how writing differs across the disciplines, etc. After completing this class successfully, students are then eligible to apply to work for pay in The Writing Center.
+In this class, students learn about how people learn to write, strategies for helping people become more effective writers, how writing differs across the majors/ disciplines, etc. After completing this class successfully, students are then eligible to apply to work for pay in The Writing Center.